HHassig/cash-register/README.md

 <!-- Limitations -->
 ## Limitations
 - A **user** cannot edit or remove items from cart
-- A nefarious actor might be able to play with prices when adding to basket
-  - This could be solved by adding a validation method to prices, not within the time-frame of this project
 - Item inventory is not updated when a purchase is marked as paid
   - There is also no "temporary" inventory for items in carts but not paid for
 - SKU could be more robust to scale past ~20 items